14

 6. How does Azure PaaS simplify application deployment?

-Azure PaaS eliminates the need for managing servers, runtime environments, and security updates.
+Azure PaaS eliminates the need to manage servers, runtime environments, and security updates.
 It integrates with tools like Azure DevOps and GitHub for automated deployments.
 Developers can focus on writing code while Azure handles hosting, scaling, and monitoring.

 7. What is the difference between Azure App Service and Azure Functions?